strapi/documentation/docs/developer-docs/latest/setup-deployment-guides/installation/docker.md

 ## Community tools

-There are several community tools available to assist you in deploying Strapi to various cloud providers and setting up Docker in a development or production environment.
+Several community tools are available to assist you in deploying Strapi to various cloud providers and setting up Docker in a development or production environment.

 We strongly support our community efforts and encourage you to check out the following tools, please help support them by contributing to their development.